-The hip flexors are a group of muscles that help you move, or flex, your leg and knee up towards your body.
+The hip flexors are a group of muscles toward the front of the hip.
+They help you move, or flex, your leg and knee up towards your body.

 A hip flexor strain occurs when one or more of the hip flexor muscles becomes stretched or torn.

 Hip flexors allow you to bend your knee and flex your hip.
 Sudden movements, such as sprinting, kicking, and changing direction while running or moving, can stretch and tear the hip flexors.

 Runners, people who do martial arts, and football, soccer, and hockey players are more likely to have this type of injury.

 Other factors that can lead to hip flexor strain include:

 - Weak muscles

 - Stiff muscles

 You will feel a hip flexor strain in the front area where your thigh meets your hip.
 Depending on how bad the strain is, you may notice: